hmchen47/DevOps/Linux/Linux-LFS101x.edX/ch03-BasicsStartup.md

 The __mount__ program instructs the operating system that a filesystem is ready for use, and associates it with a particular point in the overall hierarchy of the filesystem (the __mount point__).
 If this is successful, the __initramfs__ is cleared from RAM and the __init__ program on the root filesystem (/sbin/init) is executed.

-__init__ handles the mounting and pivoting over to the final real root filesystem.
-If special hardware drivers are needed before the mass storage can be accessed, they must be in the __initramfs__ image.

-![image][img5]

 ## Text-Mode Login
 Near the end of the boot process, __init__ starts a number of text-mode login prompts.
 These enable you to type your username, followed by your password, and to eventually get a command shell.
 However, if you are running a system with a graphical login interface, you will not see these at first.